rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ## Variations

-The tutorial aims at showing a simple approach, but you can obviously using various techinques.
+The tutorial aims at showing a simple approach, but you can obviously using various techniques.
 The following variations could be of interest:

 ### From LuaCode Asset to filesystem-based scripts